Perun108/my_notes_and_settings/Vim/neovim.md

 I could not get it to work properly although is sounds promising: https://github.com/dzfrias/arena.nvim

+### Pluging that I tried and didn't use

+#### Lazygit

+I think it's useful in some cases, but I prefer using terminal commands - it gives me auto suggestions for commit messages from previous commits and also when pre-commit hooks fail I don't have to re-add all the files again - I just repeat the previous command in terminal and I don't have to enter the same commit message again - I repeat the same command from the terminal.
+It's useful for fixing up or squashing commits in rebase, for cherry picking commits, for a very simple and straightforward add commit push flow (just press space on the top level of files, c+ commit message and P).

 ## Colors

 ### Customize a colorschema without modifying it directly (with autocommands)